PhilippeMorier/talus/README.md

 #### Debug via `ssh`

-CircleCI allows to connect to a job via `ssh`.
+CircleCI allows connecting to a job via `ssh`.
 In order to be able to connect via `ssh` a failed job needs to be rerun via the option 'Rerun job with SSH' in the CircleCI-UI in the top right corner.

 If the public key of your GitHub account is on your system you should be able to connect to the